hyperledger-solang/solang/docs/targets/polkadot.rst

 .. code-block:: solidity

-    // Now Hash will be known as InkHash import {Hash as InkHash} from 'substrate';
+    // Now Hash will be known as InkHash import {Hash as InkHash} from 'polkadot';

 .. note::

-    The import file ``substrate`` is only available when compiling for the Substrate target.
+    The import file ``polkadot`` is only available when compiling for the Polkadot target.

 Call Flags
 __________